replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ## weight

 Determines the order to apply charts that have `useHelmInstall: true`.
-Charts are applied by weight in ascending order, with lower weights applied first.
-Acceptable values are positive and negative integers. **Default:** `0`
+Charts are applied by weight in ascending order, with lower weights applied first. **Supported values:** Positive or negative integers. **Default:** `0`

 For more information, see [Defining Installation Order for Native Helm Charts](/vendor/helm-native-helm-install-order).